Click here, to see what jobs are currently available.

 Hand-in-hand with education, zoos often require experience with animals, outside the range of normal household pets.
 Volunteering or working with local vet offices, zoos, wildlife parks, equestrian centers, farms, and other animals will not only give you experience but also help you determine if this job is right for you.
 Most animal care work does require physical strength and endurance, the ability to make detailed observations, make quick decisions and keep detailed records.
 It takes an incredible commitment to care for captive animals and maintain a recreational facility, seven days a week, twenty-four hours a day, rain or shine.
 To learn more about volunteer opportunities at Utah’s Hogle Zoo, click here.

-Animal care is not the only side to the Zoo, however!
+Animal care is not the only side to the Zoo!
 It takes all types of people and jobs to keep a busy zoo running smoothly.
-Utah’s Hogle Zoo employs cashiers, ticket takers, train drivers, maintenance, administrators, educators, marketing specialists, office staff, accountants, information technology managers, fundraisers, human resources specialists, chefs, EMTs, security officers, concessions workers, records clerks, and housekeeping staff.
-Students interested in the business side of zoo and aquarium operations should concentrate on skills related such as accounting, marketing, personnel, or business.
+Utah’s Hogle Zoo offers employment in a wide variety of areas including: guest services, maintenance, administration, education, marketing, secretarial, accounting, information technology, fundraising, graphic design, photography, human resources, security, concessions, catering, record keeping, and housekeeping.
+Students interested in the business side of zoo and aquarium operations should concentrate on skills such as accounting, marketing, personnel, or business.
 Whatever your career goal, guidance counselors can offer assistance in determining the most appropriate course of study.

 Due to the nature of the work and conditions at the Zoo, we are unable to accommodate job shadows at this time.
 If you have a teen who is interested in learning more about what it’s like to work at the Zoo, please look into our Keeper Camp and volunteer programs.